 This is why after-sales customer service is important.
 You show your customers you care, just the right amount.
 Customer lifecycle values are getting shorter.
 Retaining older customers is not just a matter of recreating value, it is also cost-effective.

 Rule of thumb: It is 5 times more expensive to gain new customers than to retain existing customers – Harvard Business Review

-But is it only customers who benefit from after sales service?
+But is it only customers who benefit from after-sales service?

 Your customers are engaged with your brand, therefore, you are building your brand image.
 With the right after-sales customer service strategy, you don’t just build a strong audience, you build a fan base.

 - After-sales service to customers balances the cost of future maintenance.
 Prevention is better than cure.
-So keeping customers happy the first time around reduces chances of an expensive cover-up later.
+So keeping customers happy the first time around reduces the chances of an expensive cover-up later.

-How can small businesses do after sales service for customers?
+How can small businesses do after-sales service for customers?

 Before you pick up the phone or send the post-sales email, remember to optimize.
 Keep these 3 points in mind about effective customer service:

 - Reducing the cost to serve- this means fewer calls, escalations and technician visits.

 The road to failed customer service strategies is paved with good intentions.
 Business owners want to see quick and fast end results, so we chase customers down for good reviews or a good smile for the front page of the company website.